XML Flow Tutorial: Getting Tokens

 All the calls in the tutorial are performed in the Sandbox environment, using a test user and the API Test Tool.
 If you want to perform the steps in this tutorial for your own application in the Sandbox, you'll need to do the following:

-Join the eBay Developers Program and get your application key set.
+- Join the eBay Developers Program and get your application's Sandbox keyset.

-Create your own Sandbox test user, equivalent to the testuser Magical Bookseller used in this scenario, with a Sandbox authentication token.
-See "Using the Sandbox" in the Trading API Guide for more information.
+- Create your own Sandbox test user, equivalent to the testuser Magical Bookseller used in this scenario, with a Sandbox authentication token.
+See Creating a Test User in the eBay Features Guide for more information.

 The tutorial has no specific code requirements.
-You can run the XML samples in the API Test Tool on the eBay Developers Program website (you must log in).
+After you log in, you can run the XML samples in the API Test Tool on the eBay Developers Program website.

 Back to top